Demo for comparison of several best clustering technologies

 My remarks should look clear for those who are familiar with algorithms that I mention in my review.
 The detailed description and code samples can be found on this site along with references to other articles.

 The project at the top can be used for any data corpus, but different data needs different training samples and different expected result for estimation of accuracy.
 It is recommended to execute it first with PATENTCORPUS128.
 For this data corpus no changes in code are required besides passing the correct data location to a program.
 Code is not optimized for a quick processing of several million documents but rather designed to show the concepts and compare algorithms.
-Interesting that disabling stemming deproves HAC, PO and k-means but improves NB and RF.
+It is interesting that disabling stemming deproves HAC, PO and k-means but improves NB and RF.
 Disabling PO in k-means and RF allow them to run but reduce accuracy on 25%.
 Enabling or disabling stemming is done by the flag passed to function WordProcessing.processFiles.

 The program also shows how different technologies may be used for simple voting.
 All five technologies cluster data with slight difference but with accuracy 65 to 90 percent.
 Applying simple voting improves result only by one or two percent, which is sort of disappointing and clearly shows that adding new but inaccurate technique may not improve the end result.